2018 Commonwealth Games: Host selection

 The Premier of Queensland has indicated the Government's support for the bid to the Australian Commonwealth Games Association.
 On 31 March 2010, the Australian Commonwealth Games Association officially launched the bid to host the 2018 Commonwealth Games.
 In October 2011, Gold Coast City Mayor Ron Clarke stated that the games would provide a strong legacy for the city after the games have ended.

-On 31 March 2010, a surprise bid was made for the 2018 Commonwealth Games by the Sri Lankan city of Hambantota.
-Hambantota was devastated by the 2004 Indian Ocean Tsunami, and is undergoing a major face lift.
-The first phase of the Port of Hambantota is nearing completion and it is funded by the government of China.
-The Mattala International Airport, which is the second international Airport of Sri Lanka is built close to Hambantota.
-A new Hambantota International Cricket Stadium had also been built, which had hosted matches in the 2011 Cricket World Cup.
+On 31 March 2010, a surprise bid was made for the 2018 Commonwealth Games by Hambantota in Sri Lanka.
+Hambantota was devastated by the 2004 Indian Ocean Tsunami, and was undergoing a major face lift.
+The first phase of the Hambantota International Port was nearing completion at the time, and a new cricket stadium had also been built, which had hosted matches in the 2011 Cricket World Cup.

 On 10 November 2011, the Hambantota bidders claimed they had already secured enough votes to win the hosting rights.
 However, on 11 November it was officially announced Gold Coast City had won the rights to host the games.